IndomieGorengSatu/Mie/README.md

-## Our wedding was so beautiful, even the cake was in tiers.
+## I knew I shouldn't steal a mixer from work, but it was a whisk I was willing to take.